Spinal Muscular Atrophy

 Other forms of SMA are not related to a deficiency of SMN protein, arising instead from defects in different genes on different chromosomes.
 These forms vary greatly in severity and in the muscles most affected.

-A mutation in an X-chromosome gene called UBA1 causes X-linked SMA.
-This form resembles type 1 SMA (see above) in its very early age of onset and severity of symptoms.
+A mutation in an X-chromosome gene called UBA1 causes X-linked SMA (XL-SMA or SMAX2).
+This form resembles SMA type 1 (see above) in its very early age of onset and severity of symptoms.
 Joints as well as muscles may be affected in X-linked SMA.
+This rare disorder is characterized by hypotonia (low muscle tone), lack of reaction to stimuli, and congenital contractures.
 Like most X-linked diseases, it's much more likely to occur in males than in females.

-While all known forms of SMA are apparently genetic, they result from defects in different genes, and have different inheritance patterns and implications for family planning.
+While all known forms of SMA are genetic, they result from defects in different genes and have different inheritance patterns and implications for family planning.

-If you or your child has been told the diagnosis is SMA but it’s not the chromosome 5-related type, talk with your doctor and perhaps a genetic counselor to find out more about the genetics and prognosis for the particular SMA involved.
+If you or your child has been diagnosed with non-chromosome 5-related SMA, talk with your doctor and a genetic counselor to find out more about the genetics and prognosis for the particular type of SMA involved.